karlskarlsonatkarldotcom/Terra-Mira-Public/README.md

 The game is free to download under releases.
 Phase 1 will always be free and is intended as a demo.
-Here are the default keybinds; they are adjustable in the escape menu
+Here are the default keybinds; they are adjustable in the escape menu Also there are mouse controls; left click to automove/select entities right click for context menu mouse wheel in most step menus

 | Action | Key |
 | :--- | :---: |